sekerefe/TRPolEcon_Public/README.md

 - **Data curation:** over 80 metadata fields per author (e.g., education, publications, nationality),
 - **AI-assisted summarisation and essay writing,** using LLMs such as ChatGPT, Gemini, and Claude,
 - **Document digitisation and archival work** (scanning and transcribing sources),
-- **Data visualisation and mapping,** available interactively on Github and Tableau,
+- **Data visualisation and mapping,** available interactively on Github, Tableau, Notion, and Graph Commons
 - **Human-in-the-loop editorial process** to verify all AI-generated content for scholarly rigour.

 Each entry is derived from structured data and enriched with narrative elements, references, and visual data.
 Biographical essays are supported by textual sources, citations, and metadata exports.